remla23-team2/model-training/README.md

 ## Pre-processing

 - [ ] A major goal of this project is to factor out the pre-processing step and make it reusable in the `model-service`.
-Ensure that the pre-processing code is modular and can be easily integrated into other parts of the project.